tweedegolf/storage-abstraction/migration_to_api3.0.md

 >`Provider.S3` supports Amazon S3 and the loose compatible S3 cloud providers Backblaze, Cloudflare, Cubbit and Minio
 >`Provider.AWS` only supports Amazon S3 and strict compatible S3 cloud providers

+The adapter `AdapterAmazonS3` has been renamed to `AdapterS3` because it supports multiple implementations of the S3 API.
+The code of `AdapterS3` is merely the same as the original `AdapterAmazonS3`.

+In the code of `AdapterAmazonS3` all if-else forking that was necessary to support all different S3 implementations has been removed.
+Therefor this adapter now only supports Amazon S3 and providers that are fully compatible with S3.

-It is important to know that `S3` and `Amazon S3` are different adapters! `Amazon S3` only supports Amazon S3 and strict compatible whereas `S3` supports Amazon S3 and the partial compatible providers Cubbit, Cloudflare, MinIO S3 and Backblaze S3.
-The latter adapter exists for historical reasons; originally we tried to create a single adapter for all S3 compatible providers but unfortunately the implementation of S3 differs quite across 'compatible' providers which led to a lot of if-else forking in the code making it hard to read and maintain.
+We decided to keep `AdapterS3` for historical reasons; originally we tried to create a single adapter for all S3 compatible providers but unfortunately the implementation of S3 differs quite across 'compatible' providers which led to a lot of if-else forking in the code making it hard to read and maintain.

 Therefor we decided to write one adapter with a strict Amazon S3 implementation and then write a separate adapter for every S3 compatible provider, extending the Amazon S3 adapter and overriding methods that had to be implemented differently.
 So far this has lead to 4 new adapters that extend the strict Amazon S3 adapter: